xabbu42/Master/arbeit.md

   the same occurrence of that symbol in the corrsponding subformula in the principal formula of the rule.

-Every symbol occurrence in a premise corresponds to at exactly one symbol occurrence in the conclusion.
+Every symbol occurrence in a premise corresponds to exactly one symbol occurrence in the conclusion.
 Therefore all symbol occurrences in a proof can be divided in disjunct corresponding families of symbol occurrences.
 For every such familiy there is exactly one occurrence in